How to Evict a Tenant in 7 Steps (+ Free Quit Notices)

 - Copies of your correspondence with the tenant

-- Evidence of the tenant’s lease violation, such as photographs of excessive property damage or witness testimony that the tenant is causing problems with other occupants
+- Evidence of the tenant’s lease violation, such as photographs of excessive property damage or witness testimony that the tenant is causing problems to other occupants

 - A copy of the eviction notice and proof of delivery

-Bringing credible witnesses who can attest to a tenant’s lease or law violations can also help strengthen your case.
-Witnesses who can testify could be another building tenant who can confirm illegal or nuisance behavior, a superintendent or property manager who can affirm a tenant’s bad conduct, or a contractor or repair person who can verify the unit’s damages and repair costs.
+- Credible witnesses who can attest and testify to a tenant’s lease or law violations—it could be another building tenant, a superintendent or property manager, or a contractor or repair person

 7. Evict the Tenant